John-Titor/MRS_Microplex_Builder/NOTES.md

 Use `#pragma ONCE` instead of `#define` include guards.

-Identifiers local to a file should be prefixed with `_`.
+Identifiers local to a file should be prefixed with `_`, unless another rule applies.

 Header include order:
  - Standard library headers